MitraDP/Pancreas-CT-image-and-volumetric-semantic-segmentation/README.md

 - You may change the patch parameters, batch size, optimizer type, threshold probability limit, and the number of epochs in the “Set the hyperparameters” section.
 - If you wish to find the maximum learning rate, set lr_find to true and run the code up to the “Train and validate the model” section.
 Change the scheduler “max_lr” value to the suggested rate and set the “lr” in the optimizer definition to 1/10 of the “max_lr”.
 Set “lr_find” to False and rerun the code.
 - The notebook generates a CSV file for the history of train and validation loss, specificity, sensitivity, precision, F1_score, F2_score, and DSC.
 - The notebook performs predictions and visualization on the “test” data.
+For the 3D segmentation saves the images and segmentations as NiBabel file.

 References: